Print

 Instructions

 1. Cook the mushrooms.
 Finely chop the mushrooms (to save time, I often throw them into the food processor or a food chopper).
 You want them to be very fine, almost minced.
-Add them to a pan over medium heat, and cook, stirring, for about 5 minutes, until they’re nicely brown and the water has been released.
+Add them to a pan over medium heat, and cook, stirring, for about five minutes, until they’re nicely brown and the water has been released.

 4. Fold your dumplings.
 Shape your dumplings however you like – the simplest way is to bring the edges together and fold the dumpling into a half-moon shape.
 You can scrunch the top a little if you like, to create little pleats.
-I have a whole guide that shares three easy ways you can shape dumplings which I recommend having a quick look at.
+I have a whole guide that shares three easy ways you can shape dumplings, which I recommend having a quick look at.
 Set aside on a lined tray or plate, then continue with the rest of your filling.

 7. Garnish and serve.
-Transfer to a serving platter, then drizzle with chilli oil and dumpling dipping sauce.
+Transfer the dumplings to a serving platter, then drizzle with chilli oil and dumpling dipping sauce.
 I like to scatter over more cilantro and scallions too, then serve with more chilli oil and dipping sauce on the side.

 Notes